 The policy covers reasonable expenses incurred as a result of travel delays and cancellations.
-If you find yourself in this situation you are instructed to contact CHUBB ASSISTANCE.
-You will be directed by the insurer on the appropriate action to take.
+If you find yourself in this situation you are instructed to contact INTERNATIONAL SOS.
+You will be directed on the appropriate action to take.

 You must contact the Insurance Office to discuss any pre-existing condition that could require treatment while travelling or impact your ability to travel.
 Please do this at least 5 days prior to travel as the nature of your condition may require you to obtain medical clearance to travel.